Javad-Ak/Space-Dance/README.md

 ## Installation

-- Linux: Sudo install sdl2 and sdl2-ttf then complie using makefile.
-Then, In file properties/permissions, check (allow execution) box.
+- Linux: Sudo install sdl2 and sdl2-ttf then use cmake to build the project.

-- Windows: Download and copy sdl2 and sdl2-ttf files into your pc and complie using makefile.

 ## Screenshots